-We may receive information about you from third parties including, for example, business partners, corporate clients, social media platforms and mobile applications and our network of searchers and freelance consultants.
+Information we receive from other sources: We may receive information about you from third parties including, for example, business partners, corporate clients, social media platforms and mobile applications and our network of searchers and freelance consultants.

 This is in addition to publicly available information about your background, career history, that may be available on social media and elsewhere and which our researchers are able to verify and collate.